What is the Maximum Wage Garnishment?

 These limits don't apply to garnishments for unpaid tax debts, bankruptcy court orders, child or spousal support, or voluntary wage assignments.

 For child and spousal support payments, up to 50% can be garnished if you have another child or spouse to support.
-Otherwise, you could be garnished up to 60%.
+Otherwise, your maximum wage garnishment could be up to 60%.
 If you have to pay more than 12 weeks of back payments, you could be garnished an additional 5% to cover these payments.

-Federal agencies can garnish up to 15% and the Department of Education can garnish 10%.
+Federal agencies can garnish up to 15% of your wages and the Department of Education can garnish 10%.

 Your state may have different limits on wage garnishment.
 In cases, where the state wage garnishment limits are different from the federal limit, the one that results in the lower garnishment amount is used.